 The registered owner of the property where the social infrastructure is located and includes an operator.

-To request consideration for an Access Area, complete the online form and attestation.
-You must be the owner or operator of the social infrastructure to complete the submission.
+To request an Access Area, complete the online form and attestation.
+You must be the owner or operator of the Social Infrastructure.

-The Access Area covers any City Property that is within 50.0 metres from the boundaries of the property on which the Social Infrastructure is located.
+The Access Area covers any City-owned property that is within 50 metres from the boundaries of the below properties on which the Social Infrastructure is located.

 Social Infrastructure Address | Term of Access Area | |